ublue-os/website/docs/images/bazzite/FAQ.md

 8. Should have both OSes on the same drive

 ## I am having issues installing Bazzite on my hardware!
 What's going on?
 OCI images are very new and the Fedora installer, Anaconda, has some issues with this.
 If you have skills in [Lorax](https://weldr.io/lorax/f28-branch/lorax.html) and the [Anaconda installer](https://www.fedoraproject.org/wiki/Anaconda), please help by contributing!
-We are at a crossroads here because this is one of the most difficult hurdles that Bazzite and the Universal Blue project face.
+This is one of the most difficult hurdles that Bazzite and the Universal Blue project face.
 We are dependent on upstream to resolve the issues currently.

 **Here are the main installer issues and their workarounds:**

 ### Blank screen on boot

 This is currently a known [issue](https://github.com/ublue-os/bazzite/issues/109).
-There is a [workaround](https://github.com/ublue-os/bazzite/issues/109#issuecomment-1691090533) that requires either the stock [Fedora Silverblue](https://fedoraproject.org/silverblue/) or [Fedora Kinoite](https://fedoraproject.org/kinoite/) ISO and rebase to Bazzite from the terminal after installation.
+There is a [workaround](https://github.com/ublue-os/bazzite/issues/109#issuecomment-1691090533) that requires either the stock [Fedora Kinoite](https://fedoraproject.org/kinoite/) ISO and rebase to Bazzite from the terminal after installation.
 The installer is the same one we use for Bazzite, and all of the data from the installer will carry over to Bazzite.

-**Rebasing from stock Fedora Silverblue or Fedora Kinoite image method**:
+**Rebasing from stock Fedora Kinoite image method**:

       - Download and install either Fedora Kinoite (KDE Plasma) or Fedora Silverblue (GNOME).
       - When you get to the desktop, open the terminal and enter the rebase command to an unsigned image.